Keyboard shortcuts

-Operator associativity describes the "direction" in which operators of the same precedence are evaluated.
+Operator associativity defines the direction in which operators of the same precedence are evaluated.

 %start LeftAssociativity